rob-luke/mne-nirs-docker/README.md

 ## Usage

-To start a jupyter lab server with the latest image and allow access to any IP address use:
+To start a jupyter lab server with the latest image and allow access from any IP address use:

 ```bash
 docker run -d -p 8888:8888 ghcr.io/rob-luke/mne-nirs/image:latest jupyter-lab --ip 0.0.0.0